puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_reserved.markdown

 Note that [some class names are reserved](#reserved-class-names), and [reserved words](#reserved-words) cannot be used as class or type names.

+Additionally, you cannot use the name `<MODULE NAME>::init` for a class or defined type.
+This is because `init.pp` is a reserved filename, which should contain a class named after the module.

 ### Modules

 Module names obey the same rules as individual class/type namespace segments.
 That is, they **must begin with a lowercase letter** and can include: